nickw1/ORB_SLAM3/README.md

 # ORB-SLAM3

+## Experiment to port to Emscripten

+This is an experiment to port ORB-SLAM3 (details below) to Emscripten.

+Current status as of Sep 2021:

+- The ORB-SLAM3 library builds.
+Note you need a version of `cmake` which supports the `SHELL: -s ...` syntax for specifying compiler options.
+CMake 3.10 does not, but CMake 3.21 does.

+- The examples do not all build as they depend on OpenCV functionality not provided by the emscripten version.

+- Modifications to the ORB-SLAM3 code have been necessary; in particular, all UI features have been deactivated, as the intention is to use a Web UI.
+So Pangolin is *not* a dependency.

+- Not actually tested to see if it works yet!

 ### V0.4: Beta version, 21 April 2021
 **Authors:** Carlos Campos, Richard Elvira, Juan J. Gómez Rodríguez, [José M. M. Montiel](http://webdiis.unizar.es/~josemari/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/).